philipturner/noble-gas-md-simulation/README.md

   &nbsp;
 </p>

-<i> <b>Figure 3.</b> Potential energy surface for vdW interactions between neon-neon and argon-argon pairs[^4]. Å is a unit equivalent to 0.1 nanometers.
+<i> <b>Figure 3.</b> Potential energy surfaces for vdW interactions between neon-neon and argon-argon pairs[^4]. Å is a unit equivalent to 0.1 nanometers.
 The global minimum is -0.009 eV for neon and -0.014 eV for argon. </i>

 <div align="center">